oppia/oppia-web-developer-docs/Troubleshooting.md

 ### Frontend Tests Stuck

-If you're unable to run frontend tests while pushing your changes due to the script getting stuck, please go to "node_modules" directory (located at the same level as that of the root directory) and delete the "protractor" directory present inside that folder.
+If you're unable to run frontend tests while pushing your changes due to the script getting stuck, please go to "node_modules" directory (located at the same level as that of the root directory) and delete the "webdriverio" directory present inside that folder.

 ### Selenium Server Not Killed by Ctrl-C